 (3) Basic demographics of the youth including:

-(J) Ninety days prior to the youth's emancipation from the agency's custody, the PCSA or PCPA shall work with the youth to develop a final transition plan.
+(N) At least ninety days prior to the youth's emancipation from the agency's custody, the PCSA or PCPA shall work with the youth to develop a final transition plan.
 The plan shall be youth-driven and as detailed as the youth chooses.
+The PCSA shall complete the plan in SACWIS.
+For youth who have been referred to the bridges program, the final transition plan shall be shared with the bridges representative.
 The plan shall include information regarding:

 (1) The youth's option to receive post emancipation services identified in rule 5101:2-42-19.2 of the Administrative Code, provided or arranged by the PCSA or PCPA from which the youth emancipated.